a-lurker/a-lurker.github.io/docs/openluup-and-email.md

 # openLuup and email

-openLuup has an email server built in.
+openLuup has a SMTP (Simple Mail Transfer Protocol) email server built in.
 You can use it to send and receive emails directly by openLuup.

 It only handles messages within the LAN.
 However you could set up say Telegram to forward emails to the outside world.
 Most email clients can be set up to RX messsages.